 As a bona fide misfit, I’ve always had a birds-eye perspective on this matter.
-For this reason, I have never been afraid to question tradition, and develop my own belief system.
+For this reason, I’ve never been afraid to question tradition, and develop my own belief system.
 But my individualistic streak did not come without a price.

 It took many years to accept this part of me and realize that the path of a misfit is not an easy one.
 It’s a tricky terrain filled with obstacles, resistance, and frequent feelings of isolation (until you find your tribe).

 You will have to learn how to swim upstream and go against the currents of “sameness” in the river of life.
 This requires a great deal of courage, faith and a willingness to listen to your own inner voice.

 History is filled with luminaries who were considered misfits during their time, such as Mahatma Gandhi, Martin Luther King, Steve Jobs and Einstein (to name a few).
 It was only after much struggle and strife that they were applauded for their heroic acts and innovations.

 What fueled their achievement was a relentless passion to express their personal truths in a way that could benefit humanity.
 This relentlessness is a defining characteristic of misfits which gives them an incredible edge in life.
 The key is learning how to channel this energy in a positive way and into a worthy cause.

 Here are reasons why I think misfits usually end of up winning in the game of life:

 1. They have more fulfilling lives because they listen to their hearts calling: Because misfits are not easily influenced by others, they are more likely to act on their heart’s desires.
 This almost always results in a life that is more satisfying and fulfilling.